Donald Trump and fascism: Connections to self-identified fascists

-Former KKK leader and Louisiana representative David Duke endorsed Trump in 2016, pledged to "fulfill the promises of Donald Trump" at a neo-Nazi rally in 2017 and endorsed Trump again in 2020.
-Trump disavowed Duke in August 2015, refused to disavow him in a January 2016 interview and disavowed Duke again later that month.
-Duke decided not to support Trump in 2024 due to his "subservience to Israel".

 In the 2016 United States presidential election, Trump was supported by multiple self-described Nazi or fascist groups, including the National Socialist Movement and Ku Klux Klan.
 These groups engaged in voter intimidation by monitoring polling locations in 2016, claiming to have done so both "informally" and "through the Trump campaign".
 In 2016, Trump was endorsed by self-identified Nazis such as David Duke, alt-right activist Richard Spencer and Nazi activist Andrew Anglin.
 Trump disavowed Duke in August 2015, refused to disavow him in a January 2016 interview, and wrote a tweet disavowing the former KKK leader shortly afterwards.
 Trump has shared social media content linked to neo-Nazi websites, refused to condemn antisemitic attacks on Jewish journalists, and, after winning the election, appointed Steve Bannon, an admirer of Mussolini, as his chief of staff.
 During the Charlottesville protests in Virginia, Trump stated that there were good people on both sides.
 Duke endorsed Trump once again during the 2020 presidential election and criticized him in 2024.
 In September 2024, CNN reported that Mark Robinson, whom Trump endorsed in the 2024 North Carolina gubernatorial election, had previously identified himself as a "Black Nazi".
 Trump's Inaugural Address was written by alt-right activists Stephen Miller and Steve Bannon.

 Trump discusses the Unite the Right rally, August 2017.